tfoxy/angular-incremental-list/README.md

   - `ilMinLength`: The minimum length that the list must have.
     If the list length is less than `ilMinLength` when the directive is processed, new items are pushed to the list (using `ilNewItem`).
-    When decrementing the list, it will stop at this value.
+    When decreasing the list, it will stop at this value.
     Default: `1`.
   - `ilMaxLength`: The maximum length that the list can have.
     If the list length is greater than `ilMaxLength` when the directive is processed, the items after its value are removed.
-    When incrementing the list, it will stop at this value.
+    When increasing the list, it will stop at this value.
     Default: `9007199254740991 (Number.MAX_SAFE_INTEGER)`.